girishjjain/DevResx/Scribble.md

 * To set default version of java - `sdk default java 17.0.6-zulu`

 ### Docker
+* Refer [here](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce) for how to install Docker on Windows
+  * NOTE: This can be used to run ONLY Windows containers

 | Command | Description |
 | --- | --- |
 | `docker images` | List available images |